theonejj/ansible-zfs_on_root/README.md

 ## TL;DR

-* THIS IS WORK IN PROGRESS / NOT COMPLETE
+* THIS IS WORK IN PROGRESS: There are no known significant issues.
+  * I've built many test systems using various combinations, but not every combination has been tested.
+If you find a problem, please open a Github issue in this repository.

-* This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started)
+* This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started).
+This is intended for initial installation ONLY, this is not for applying changes over time -- you should make those changes via some other playbook.
-* This uses ENTIRE disk(s) and wipes partitions on the specified disks, any existing data on these partitions on the target system will be lost
+* This process uses ENTIRE disk(s) and wipes partitions on the specified disks, any existing data on these partitions on the target system will be lost.
 * Review the `defaults/main.yml` to set temporary passwords,  non-root user account(s) and basic rules on boot partition sizes, swap partitions, etc.
-* Defaults to building a headless server environment, however a full graphical desktop can be enabled
+* Defaults to building a headless server environment, however a full graphical desktop can be enabled.

 ---